astronomer/airflow-guides/guides/airflow-and-hashicorp-vault.md

 ## Overview

 > Note: This feature will only work in [Airflow 1.10.10 and beyond](https://airflow.readthedocs.io/en/latest/howto/use-alternative-secrets-backend.html).
 Additionally, there exists additional support for GCP Secrets Manager Backend and AWS Secrets Manager integrations.
-Please [open an issue on our guides repo](https://github.com/astronomer/airflow-guides) if you'd like us to write a tutorial on how to apply the concepts covered in this guide to those backend secrets managers.

 A feature we often get asked about here at Astronomer is a native sync with [Hashicorp Vault](https://www.vaultproject.io/) for secrets and connection information.
-The Airflow community has rallied around the need for more robust sync options from external secrets stores, and one of our very own commiters, [Kaxil Naik](https://www.linkedin.com/in/kaxil?originalSubdomain=uk), has built out a feature to sync Airflow Connections from Vault.
+The Airflow community has rallied around the need for more robust sync options from external secrets stores, and one of our very own committers, [Kaxil Naik](https://www.linkedin.com/in/kaxil?originalSubdomain=uk), has built out a feature to sync Airflow Connections from Vault.

 Below is a step-by-step guide on how to leverage this functionality to import your connection info from your Vault store.

 ## Pre-Requisites

-In this example, we're going to be using [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage virtual environments.
+In this example, we're going to be using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage virtual environments.
 You can install this package and set up your shell to work nicely with it by following the [instructions in their installation docs](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).

 ## Setting up the Vault Dev Server